braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 #### Segmentation

-Event property segmentation allows you to target users based on custom events taken and the properties associated with those events.
-This feature adds more filtering options when segmenting purchase and custom events.
+Use event property segmentation to target users based on custom events taken and the properties associated with those events.
+This increases your filtering options when segmenting by purchase and custom events.

 Event properties for custom events are updated in real-time for any segment that uses them.
-You can manage properties from the **Data Settings** > **Custom Events** page by clicking **Manage Properties** for your custom event.
+You can manage properties by going to **Data Settings** > **Custom Events** and selecting **Manage Properties** for the associated custom event.
 Custom event properties used in certain segment filters have a maximum look-back history of 30 days.

 {% alert note %}
 If you'd like to create segments based on event property recency and frequency, reach out to your customer success manager to enable segmentation for specific custom event properties.
 When enabled, you can access additional filtering options when segmenting.
 {% endalert %}

-These segmentation filters include:
+The event property segmentation filters include:

 - Has done a custom event with property A with value B, X times in the last Y days.
 - Has made any purchases with property A with value B, X times in the last Y days.